 The place of determinism is in my experience best expressed by using a more active grammar, by getting the words right.
 My expeditions into mountains and Buddhism have emphasised a kind of determination to do what has to be done in order to carry out goals, to achieve the peace of mind I seek.
 It is not that I am determined by forces beyond my control, rather that I am determined to participate in the causes of things.

 Whatever the details and however I experience them all, I believe it is vital to frame understanding of what determines how things happen in such a way that dualism is given no authority.
 This means refusing to succumb to any tendency to oppose individual agency to abstract determining forces, and then to impose this dialectic on any external reality.
-Becoming aware of our own agency is a long and difficult journey, visceral, material, full of grubby details, but this is preferable to assuming individual power always already exists in some abstract solipsistic space, standing alone against external deterministic forces that stand against individual desire, and expressed in the choices we make in society, using the solidified minds we have been taught to separate from external reality.
+Becoming aware of our own agency is a long and difficult journey, visceral, material, full of grubby details, but this is preferable to assuming individual power always already exists in some abstract solipsistic space; standing alone against external deterministic forces that in turn stand against individual desire, expressed in the choices we make in society, using an asymmetrical, restrictive rationality that is solidified in minds we have been led to believe should be separate from external reality.

 Just as it is easier for scientific purposes, to reduce society to a coincidental arrangement of individuals, it is easy to imagine that a bicycle wheel is composed entirely of component parts and nothing else, that it is only a rim and a hub held together by tension between spokes and nipples.